austingw/portfolio-site/README.md

 # Features #

--Exciting, yet clean visual aesthetics
+- Exciting, yet clean visual aesthetics
--Single page app with multiple sections
+- Single page app with multiple sections
--Navigation bar that auto-scrolls to a particular component -Clear, convise portfolio with GIFs, summaries, and links to both a demo version and each project's repo -Functional contact form that connects to EmailJS to deliver messages directly to my inbox
+- Navigation bar that auto-scrolls to a particular component
+- Clear, convise portfolio with GIFs, summaries, and links to both a demo version and each project's repo
+- Functional contact form that connects to EmailJS to deliver messages directly to my inbox

 # Built with #